-The following Arbitration guidance note Produced in partnership with Kevin D. Mohr of King & Spalding LLP and Michael W. Massiatte of DLA Piper (US) LLP provides comprehensive and up to date legal information covering:
+The following Arbitration practice note produced in partnership with Kevin D. Mohr of King & Spalding LLP and Michael W. Massiatte of DLA Piper (US) LLP and Jaime A. Bianchi of White & Case LLP provides comprehensive and up to date legal information covering:

 Class arbitration is a form of multiparty dispute resolution that has experienced substantial growth in the United States in recent years.
 While class litigation has been common in US courts for decades, the extension of the class action mechanism into arbitration is unusual because the representative, quasi-compulsory nature of the class action case is in tension with the consensual basis of arbitration.